ICT2x01-P4-7/ICT2x01-P4-7-ICT2x01-p4-7/README.md

 }
 ```

-#### Remote Atlas
+#### More effort, but more convenient!

-> No change is required in config.js however, have to add the variable into your terminal zsh/bash profile
+> No change is required in config.js, HOWEVER, have to add the variable into your terminal zsh/bash profile.

 ```bash
 # Example for Windows Bash